Tim Gilissen

-Tim Gilissen (/nl/; born 4 June 1982) is a Dutch former professional footballer who played as a midfielder.
+Tim Gilissen (/nl/; born 4 June 1982) is a Dutch retired footballer who played as a midfielder.
 During his career his played for Heracles Almelo, Go Ahead Eagles and NAC Breda.

+After retiring as a player, Gilissen was head of the NAC Academy alongside Eric Hellemons.
+From 2019 to 2022, Gilissen was TD at Heracles.
+He then became technical manager at FC Utrecht before joining FC Twente as a Strategic Manager.